6 rooms

 From landing, door to front bedroom (16m²) with casement window to front.
 View of church square.
 Built-in wooden wardrobes.
 Door communicating to rear bedroom.

-From landing, door to office, small bedroom or nursery (5m²), Casement window to front.
+From landing, door to office, small bedroom or nursery (5m²), casement window to front.

 Stairs up to 2nd floor.